warengonzaga/wifi-passview/README.md

 7. You should see a batch file created on **"prod"** folder.
 8. Now, use that for your own need.
 Enjoy!

-_For more information about available commands type..._
+_For more information about available commands just type..._
 ```bash
 $ gulp help
 ```